This document provides a high level overview of the Google Analytics Management API Version 3.0.

 Each application that uses the API will have to go through a couple of steps to register, authorize the user, and work with the API.
 This tutorial will walk you through each step and in the end, you will have a working application that you can customize.

 The Management API v3 exposes multiple Google Analytics configuration entities.
 Most are organized hierarchically: Each user's Account can have one or more Web Properties, each of which can have one or more Views (Profiles) or Custom Data Sources.
-Views (Profiles) can have one or more Goals or Experiments, and Custom Data Sources can have one or more Uploads.
+Each user's Account can also have one or more Filters.
+Views (Profiles) can have one or more Goals, Unsampled Reports or Experiments, and Custom Data Sources can have one or more Uploads.
+There are also entities that allow users to manage user permissions by creating a User Link at the Account, Web Property, or View (Profile) level.
+Similarly, AdWords Links can be constructed at the Web Property level.
+Filters can be connected to a particular View (Profile) with a Profile Filter Link.
 A user can also define Segments, which are not hierarchically related to any of the other entities.
 This diagram represents the parent-child relationships among the entities:

 For general information on accounts and views (profiles) in Analytics, see Accounts and Views (Profiles).